hrishikeshs/writings/just-use-ai.md

-Until someone does the above, I won't pay any attention to the headlines that say shit like: "Google says 70% of it's new code is written by AI", "Rethinking the Luddites in the Age of AI", "how to survive AI automation" etc. I have deliberately not linked to the articles whose headlines I've quoted because I don't want my readers to read useless shit, and I'm not going to send those click-baity articles any traffic.
+Until someone does the above, I won't pay any attention to the headlines that say shit like: "Google says 70% of it's new code is written by AI", "Rethinking the Luddites in the Age of AI", "how to survive AI automation" etc.

+I have deliberately not linked to the articles whose headlines I've quoted above because I don't want my readers to read useless shit, and I'm not going to send those click-baity articles any traffic.

 ## A Thought experiment

-The title of this article is: "LLM limits and continuity".
-I chose this title because "limits and continuity" also appear in Mathematics(In calculus, you quickly learn the definition of a limit, and the definition of continuity).

-A limit of a function F(x), is a value L that F(x) approaches, as it's argument x approaches a specific target 'a' written as:

-$$\lim_{x\to a} F(x) = L$$

-I really like the framework of a limit when I think about complex topics as it is very useful and often points out contradictions/absurd assumptions/gives different lenses through which a subject can be analysed, etc.

-One of the main arguments I hear when I discuss about LLMs, or AI with people is the following:

->_Sure, it is not able to handle complexity now.. but it will improve over time,
->and pretty soon, most of the job that a developer does will be automated._

-The above statement can be written mathematically as a limit:

-$$\lim_{t\to\infty} llmImprovement(t)=Software Developer$$

-If you consider that all it takes is a "bit more time", then as time t tends to infinity, the llm improvements will give you a full-fledged software engineer you can use.

-Given this background, the thought experiment is this:

-Let's say, 1 year from now, the LLMs get good enough to replace software engineers.
+Let's say, a year from now, the LLMs get good enough to replace software engineers.
 Let's say the LLM model will be so good, that it can reliably do whatever a reasonably-good software engineer can accomplish.
 What will be the consequences of such an advancement?